Cubs vs. Phillies Player Props Betting Odds

-Player prop bet options for Alec Bohm, Cody Bellinger and others are available when the Philadelphia Phillies host the Chicago Cubs at Citizens Bank Park on Friday at 7:05 PM ET.
+Player props are available for Alec Bohm and Nico Hoerner, among others, when the Philadelphia Phillies host the Chicago Cubs at Citizens Bank Park on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with DraftKings!